w3c/wai-mission/content/index.md

 ## Priorities and Strategic Plan for 2024 and Beyond

-_… To be developed as objectives and priorities are further defined, including based on the discussion points. …_
+_… To be developed as objectives and priorities are further defined, including based on the **[Discussion topics in GitHub](https://github.com/w3c/wai-mission/discussions)**. …_

+## Seeking input

+We welcome input &mdash; especially on the **[Discussion topics in GitHub](https://github.com/w3c/wai-mission/discussions)**.

+**If you're comfortable in GitHub, please comment there.
+Otherwise, you can send a publicly-archived e-mail to public-wai-mission@w3.org** (or a W3C-staff-only e-mail to wai@w3.org)

 <img src="https://www.w3.org/WAI/content-images/wai-fundamentals-overview/banner-with-blur.png" alt="" />